SNAP Benefits in South Carolina: How to Apply and Qualify

 You can find your specific payment date in our South Carolina deposit schedule.

-See South Carolina EBT deposit schedule for 2025
+See South Carolina EBT deposit schedule 2026

 How to Check Your EBT Card Balance